choudhary2000/backend/README.md

 		event_id: '1',
 		ticket_no: '0c8'
 	}
-	Allows a user to buy a ticket for an event one times
+Allows a user to buy a ticket for an event one time
 ```